 Love what you do

 Life is incredibly too short to work on things you don’t enjoy.
 I’m happy to say that I’ve written code that has made others wealthy, made myself more respected, ensured the well being of my family, contributed to charitable efforts, helped other developers get things done quicker, and lead me to a greater state of appreciation for my work.

 I love working in this profession.
-I love making a difference with the code I write.
+I love making a difference in the code I write, talks I give and project I lead.
 I love the challenge of accomplishment.
 I love what I do.